 5.3.1.
 The types and amounts of lubricants and coolant for emissions testing shall be as specified for normal vehicle operation by the manufacturer.

 5.3.2.
-The type of fuel for testing shall be as specified in Annex 2 to this gtr.
+The type of fuel for testing shall be as specified in annex 2 to this UN GTR.

 5.3.3.
 All evaporative emissions controlling systems shall be in working order.